MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

  https://secure.xsolla.com/paystation3/?access_token=[TOKEN]
 ```

-Once you have performed that, you'll complete the purchase in the **Xsolla** interface.
+Once you have performed that, you'll complete the purchase in the Xsolla interface.

-Again, you'll need to refer to the **Xsolla** documentation found in the link we provided earlier in this instruction for any questions on using their interface.
+Again, you'll need to refer to the Xsolla documentation found in the link we provided earlier in this instruction for any questions on using their interface.

-Once that is done, there's no further need for you to take any action. **Xsolla** and PlayFab will exchange webhook calls, and PlayFab will fulfill the purchase by putting the purchased items into the player inventory and posting the appropriate events to **PlayStream**.
+Once that is done, there's no further need for you to take any action.
+Xsolla and PlayFab will exchange webhook calls, and PlayFab will fulfill the purchase by putting the purchased items into the player inventory and posting the appropriate events to PlayStream.

-You can check the transaction status (see the full list above) by polling the client/GetPurchase **API** call.
+You can check the transaction status (see the full list above) by polling the client/GetPurchase API call.

 In most cases, this process should not take more than 2-3 seconds to complete.